TB-ML/tb-ml-containers/docs/contribute.md

 ### Step 1 - Training the model

 As an example we will train a random forest classifier to predict resistance to rifampicin.
 The input data is a set of 100 resistant and 100 sensitive isolates randomly taken from the SRA.
-The input data and scripts are available from [this repository]().
+The input data and scripts are available from [this repository](https://github.com/jodyphelan/simple-rif-rf).
+This is a very quick and dirty model that takes a lot of shortcuts, it is just meant for demonstration purposes.

 First lets set up a conda environment for our code: